hubbleai/carbon-connect/README.md

     params: { customer_id: 'your_customer_id' },
   });

-  // We expect the entire promise without any processing from your side.
-  // Carbon Connect would rely on the Axios response's promise object to check the status and fetch the tokens return response;
+  // Just return the response data which contains the access_token. return response.data;
 };

 <CarbonConnect